Coastal Hazards

 Under the plan, Council may work with emergency service providers such as the State Emergency Service (SES) in the event of a declared beach erosion emergency or an emergency caused by severe weather.

-This emergency plan will be updated and finalised as part of the preparation of CMPs, as referred in ‘What is Council doing to manage risks from coastal hazards?’.
+This emergency plan will be updated and finalised as part of the preparation of our Coastal Management Programs

 For information about emergencies, warnings and preparedness please visit our Emergency Dashboard.